Bingo Players: Biography

 The Bingo Players was founded by Dutch DJs Maarten Hoogstraten and Paul Bäumer, in 2006.

-Stylistically, the Bingo Players utilized a choppy form of tech house until 2011, where they would shift into the modern-day EDM scene seen presently.
-They went on to record their own remixes of several songs over the years.
 In addition to DJing and producing, Bingo Players own and operate Hysteria Records.
-The label releases many of the Bingo Players' singles in addition to tracks from other electro house producers, including Bassjackers, MAKJ, Sandro Silva, Ralvero and Gregori Klosman.
+The label releases many of the Bingo Players' singles in addition to tracks from other electro house producers.

-In May 2011, the Bingo Players released "Cry (Just a Little)", which borrows lyrics from Brenda Russell's "Piano in the Dark".
+In May 2011, the Bingo Players released "Cry (Just a Little)".
 In the same year, the Bingo Players had a hit with their original record "Rattle".
 The song charted in the top 40 in the Netherlands, France, Sweden and Denmark.

 In 2013, a revamped version of "Rattle" titled "Get Up (Rattle)" was released and became a number one single in the United Kingdom in addition to being a top 10 hit in Germany, Austria, France, Australia and other parts of Europe.
 The single has been certified gold in Canada, silver in the UK, and four times platinum in Australia.

-On July 19, 2013, Bäumer announced on the duo's Facebook page that he was diagnosed with cancer and that Hoogstraten would be representing the duo on the road for the remaining tour.
+On 19 July 2013, Bäumer announced on the duo's Facebook page that he was diagnosed with cancer and that Hoogstraten would be representing the duo on the road for the remaining tour.
 Bäumer stated he would still be working in the studio as well as taking lead in running Hysteria Records, while seeking medical treatment.

-On December 17, 2013, Bäumer died after having cancer for over a year.
+On 17 December 2013, Bäumer died after having cancer for over a year.
 Hoogstraten announced the news on Facebook on December 18.
 He had cancelled all upcoming shows to take time off to mourn the loss with his family and friends as well as attending the funeral.

 In early 2014, Bingo Players announced that Hoogstraten would be continuing on as a solo act, as per Bäumer's wishes.
 Around the same time, the Bingo Players released "Knock You Out", which became the group's first number one song on the US dance chart.
-Featuring the lyrics "My fight is won, Who needs a gun, Boom-boom, Knock you out" sung by Kim Viera, who is not credited, it is considered to be a tribute to Bäumer and his struggle with cancer.

 The Bingo Players appeared at #96 on the DJ Mag Top 100 DJs for 2014.

-In October 2021 Bingo Players put together a 'Bingo Players Essentials playlist' especially for the leading European music magazine Maxazine, containing the musical footprint of the dance act.